 - Cover the bowl with plastic wrap, add to the fridge, and let chill for about 1 hour.

 - After 1 hour, cover a baking sheet in parchment paper and preheat the oven to 350F.
-Next, remove the dough from the fridge and use a 2 Tbsp cookie scoop to form your cookie dough (about 40 grams per cookie of dough).
+Next, remove the dough from the fridge and use a 2 tablespoon cookie scoop to form your cookie dough (about 40 grams per cookie of dough).

 - Place the coffee cookie dough balls onto the baking sheet at least 2 inches apart since they will spread while baking.
 Then, gently press down each cookie dough ball with your palm for flatter cookies.